 Fellows are to participate in the education of medical students, ophthalmology residents, residents from other services, and ophthalmic assistant students.
 Teaching requires depth of knowledge.
 To aid in the development of teaching ability, all fellows are required to complete the "Residents as Teachers," module electronically (sole.hsc.wvu.edu) during orientation.
 There are many opportunities for teaching during the fellowship, including while on call, in the clinic, and in the operating room.
-The fellow also gives two lectures per year to the ophthalmology residents and presents Grand Rounds four times per year.
+The fellow also will be encouraged to help with retinal imaging rounds and journal clubs.
 The fellow is expected to be available to the consult and on-call ophthalmology resident for retina patients.